Running WRF¶

 sgfdda_inname=”wrfsfdda_d<domain>”

-This is the defined name of the input file from OBSGRID.
+the defined name of the input file from OBSGRID.

 sgfdda_interval_m